 Whenever a cache is placed in a state-owned protected area, Metsähallitus Parks & Wildlife Finland must be notified.
-If the protected area is presented on the Nationalparks.fi online service, contact information will be listed in the More information page of the destination.
-If the area in question is not presented on the Nationalparks.fi online service, contact details can be checked from the list of Metsähallitus facilities (www.metsa.fi, in Finnish).
+If the protected area is presented on the Nationalparks.fi online service, contact information is in the home page of the destination.
+If the area in question is not presented on the Nationalparks.fi website, contact the nearest nature centre.

 The notification must include the correct name and contact information of the founder of the cache, sufficiently accurate details on the cache's location (coordinates are delivered in ETRS-TM35FIN format), and data enabling the identification of the cache on the geocaching website.
 The description of the cache must state that the cache is located in a protected area, describe how people searching for the cache may be affected by the protection regulations, and provide a link to the site on the Nationalparks.fi website.
 Metsähallitus may ask the founder to remove the cache if it is found to be located in an inappropriate place, for example a site prone to wear and tear, or in a dangerous location.
 No caches may be placed in parts of protected areas subject to movement restrictions.

 Geocaches may be established in wilderness areas, hiking areas and commercially managed forests in compliance with the rules of geocaching, with no obligation to notify Metsähallitus.
 Metsähallitus will not take caches into account in its activities and does not accept liability for any damage caused to caches by its operations.